c6y/Sphere-Builder/readme.md

 ##### Calculate factors for Y and Z projection:

 ![Spherebuilder](media/Isometry-Projection-Geometry-03k3.gif)
 *Isometric projection geometry with a camera pitch of 30°.
-For projection, the y-axis is scaled by 0.87x.
-The z-axis by 0.5x*
+For projection, the y-axis is scaled by 0.87x and the z-axis by 0.5x.*

 ```processing
 // Calculating the sides of a triangle